RM1708/hyunyoung2_Machine_Learning/README.md

   - [DeepLearning4j for java and scala - Korea ver.](https://deeplearning4j.org/kr-index)

-  For the understanding of Word2Vec :
+  For the understanding of Word2Vec (in this site, it is easy to understand what word2vec is):

   - [Chris McCormick - Word2Vec Tutorial part1 : the Skip-gram](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/)